top of page

 Guyton determined that this approach allowed initial withdrawal rates of between 5.8% to 6.2%, far more than the (approximately) 4% proposed by Bengen (and that's not forgetting that Bengen's research was primarily over only a 30-year retirement period rather than the 40 years for Guyton's research).

-There were three reasons for this improvement in initial withdrawal rates:
+There were several reasons for this improvement in initial withdrawal rates:

 1. Better portfolio diversification.